NECC’s graduate degree programs are an exclusive benefit for NECC employees only.

 At NECC, we value what you do and we want you to be the best.
 We have developed a professional development model that helps you achieve your career goals while ensuring you are providing the best care and growth to our students.
 Since the early 90s, we have graduated more than 1,500 BCBAs and special education teachers from our graduate training partnerships with Simmons University and Western New England University.

 To formally enroll in the program, all employees must apply directly to Simmons University.
-An online application is available on the Simmons University College of Arts and Sciences website.
+An online application is available on the Simmons University website.
 Prior to the students’ practicum year, master’s degree candidates are required to pass the Communication and Literacy test and the General Curriculum test of the Massachusetts state licensure exam to continue in the program.

 Learn more about Simmons University and how to apply.
 Be sure to select the licensure program linked with NECC!